JamesSkemp/words/content/post/hegel-and-platos-principle-of-activation-the-dialectic.md

 +++
-title = "Hegel and Plato's Principle of Activation: The Dialectic" summary = "Paper attempting to answer what Hegel's dialectical method is, how it works, and why it is so important for his philosophy." draft = false comments = true date = "2003-09-29T01:01:00-05:00"
+title = "Hegel and Plato's Principle of Activation: The Dialectic" description = "Paper attempting to answer what Hegel's dialectical method is, how it works, and why it is so important for his philosophy." draft = false comments = true date = "2003-09-29T01:01:00-05:00"